spring-guides/gs-uploading-files/README.md

 $ git clone https://github.com/springframework-meta/gs-upload-file.git
 ```

-In the `start` folder, you'll find a bare project, ready for you to copy-n-paste code snippets from this document.
+In the `inital` folder, you'll find a bare project, ready for you to copy-n-paste code snippets from this document.
 In the `complete` folder, you'll find the complete project code.

 Before we can write code a file uploader, there's some initial project setup that's required.
 Or, you can skip straight to the [fun part](#creating-a-file-upload-controller).